 The Wilderness Campus sits on a 39-acre parcel of forested land situated at the base of Peak 9 in Breckenridge, Colorado.
 The campus features a sub-alpine lake, lodge and cabin facilities and accessible trails.

-Mobile Wilderness courses include whitewater rafting on the upper Colorado River, canoeing in Ruby and Horsethief Canyons in Colorado and Labyrinth Canyon in Utah, sea kayaking on Lake Powell and many other venues throughout the Rocky Mountains and Desert Southwest.
+Mobile Wilderness courses include hiking in the Gore Range of Colorado, whitewater rafting on the upper Colorado River, canoeing in Ruby and Horsethief Canyons in Colorado and Labyrinth Canyon in Utah, sea kayaking on Lake Powell and many other venues throughout the Rocky Mountains and Desert Southwest.

 The BOEC also offers a unique training practicum and work experience for those wanting to expand their professional expertise in wilderness therapy.
-The BOEC Internship is a four-month program, one in the winter, one in the summer, open to 24 individuals.
+The BOEC Internship is a 5 to 6-month program, one in the winter, one in the summer, open to 24 individuals.
 Room, board and a modest stipend are provided.

 BOEC conducts research into the effectiveness of its programs with partners such as the US Department of Education, Department of Rehabilitative Services and Colorado Department of Education.
 Programs have shown significant positive impact on participants’ lives.
 The Center also partners with equipment manufacturers in research and development for adaptive technology.

 The BOEC is a Colorado 501(c)(3) non-profit organization.
 Through various special events and contributions from individuals, agencies and foundations from around the country, the BOEC is able to provide high quality programs that are affordable and accessible.
 Scholarships are available to those who would otherwise not be able to participate in our programs.

 Who does the BOEC serve?